McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   themeVariant = ""
   # Provide a list of custom css files to load relative from the `static/` folder in the site root.
   custom_css = ["css/foo.css", "css/bar.css"]
+  # Change the title separator.
+Default to "::".
+  titleSeparator = "-"
 ```

 ## Activate search